Skip to main content

 Search the web with GPT for Sheets

-Search the web directly in GPT for Sheets using models with web search capabilities (indicated by the 🌐 icon in the model switcher).
+Search the web directly in GPT for Sheets using web search models.
 These models use fresh web search data, which allows you to generate up-to-date responses about companies, current events, facts, and more, directly in your spreadsheet.
-You can use web-capable models in any bulk tool or GPT function.
+You can use web search models in any bulk AI tool or GPT function.

 Choose the method that best fits your needs: